How to Install Wood Mantel on Brick Fireplace

-I’m always looking for DIY projects that are low cost with high impact.
+Iโm always looking for DIY projects that are low cost with high impact.
 Earlier this year, I tackled my brick fireplace and in addition to painting, I decided to add a wood beam.
-Not only did this give us a place to hang our Christmas stocks, it added a lot of warmth and design to this space.
-While drilling into brick is a little intimidating, it’s a relatively easy project.
-Here, I’m sharing all my tips and sources on how to install a fireplace mantel.
+Not only did this give us a place to hang our Christmas stockings, it added a lot of warmth and design to this space.
+This room has lovely windows but otherwise needed some design details.
+This mantel did the trick.
+While drilling into brick is a little intimidating, itโs a relatively easy project.
+Here, Iโm sharing all my tips and sources on how to install wood mantel on brick fireplace.ย

 This fireplace was a basic brick hearth without any mantel.
 I kind of loved the minimal look but also wanted a mantel for some functionality.
 Often, pre-existing floating mantels are hung and somewhat easy to lift and remove.
 Here, it was a clean slate.
-So, after painting, I decided to hang a white oak wood beam with simple L brackets.
+So, after painting, I decided to hang a white oak wood beam with simple L brackets.ย Adding natural wood is one of the design shifts we’re seeing in the decor world and I’m embracing it!

 - White Oak Wood Beam Mantel